tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-what-s-the-deal-with.md

   <a href="/media/users/koenverbeeck/DealBetweenExcelSSIS/Dataviewer_2.png?mtime=1353998997"><img src="/wp-content/uploads/users/koenverbeeck/DealBetweenExcelSSIS/Dataviewer_2.png?mtime=1353998997" alt="" width="612" height="278" /></a>
 </p>

-<span style="text-align: justify;">That looks a little bit better, doesn’t it?</span>
+<span style="text-align: justify;">That looks a little bit better, doesn't it?</span>

 <p class="MsoNormal" style="text-align: justify;">
-  <strong><span lang="EN-US">However…</span></strong>
+  <strong><span lang="EN-US">However...</span></strong>
 </p>

 <p class="MsoNormal" style="text-align: justify;">
   <span lang="EN-US">The NULL in the house number column disappeared and made place for the actual value, but the NULL in the zip code column is still present.
 What did just happen here?
 Remember when I said earlier that the providers <em>sample</em> the data to determine the data type?
 The JET and ACE OLE DB provider take the first x number of rows, where x is the number specified in the <em>TypeGuessRows</em> registry setting, which has the default of 8.
 If the first occurrence of intermixed data types happens after this sample, the providers take the data type found in the sample.
-Again, big trouble for us as we’re still losing data.</span>
+Again, big trouble for us as we're still losing data.</span>
 </p>

 <p class="MsoNormal" style="text-align: justify;">